rive-app/flutter/README.md

 - 64 bit

 ## Strings
-Strings utf8 encoded with a variable length unsigned integer written before the encoded string representing the number of bytes in the string.
+Strings are utf8 encoded with a variable length unsigned integer written before the encoded string representing the number of bytes in the string.

 ```dart
 var writer = BinaryWriter();